Digital Exclusion Heatmap

 Our solution

-Our Digital Inclusion Heatmap uses data available that can be mapped geographically to help visualise the risk of digital exclusion and the capacity available to tackle it.
+Our Digital Exclusion Heatmap uses data available that can be mapped geographically to help visualise the risk of digital exclusion and the capacity available to tackle it.

 It integrates and weights both risk factors (like age, socio-economic conditions, health issues, and infrastructure) and capacity indicators (digital inclusion activities and resources), offering a multifaceted view of the context.